 What type of scams do you need to be aware of?

-Self-employed workers and other individuals who need to file their tax affairs online by the end of the month need to keep an eye out for phishing emails claiming to be from HM Revenue & Customs (HMRC).
+Self-employed workers and other individuals who need to file their tax affairs online by the end of January need to keep an eye out for phishing emails claiming to be from HM Revenue & Customs (HMRC).

 These scam messages often request personal or payment information.
 But if you provide this, this could give criminals access to your card accounts, enabling them to steal money.